 Kerala govt puts 45 Italy returnees under observation

+"Those 35 people who are asymptomatic have been advised to remain home quarantined for 28 days and will be under constant monitoring of health officials in primary health centres in their respective areas.
+Strict legal action will be initiated, if they violate the protocol," a government release said.

+Details of Italian returnees hailing from Ernakulam, Kottayam, Alappuzha, Pathanamthitta, Thrissur and Kasaragod districts will be given to police in their respective areas, officials said.
+Besides, affidavits stating that they will strictly abide by the protocol issued by the state government have been collected from them.

-Samples collected from them have been sent for examination at the National Institute of Virology lab in Alappuzha, they said.
+Their samples have been sent for examination at the National Institute of Virology lab at Alappuzha, they said.
 All 45 had arrived at the Cochin International Airport here on Tuesday from the European nation.

-Meanwhile, the Ernakulam district administration has decided to arrange more facilities at more government hospitals to keep under observation those who are expected to arrive here from foreign countries like Italy in the coming days.
-The government decided to scale up efforts after three people from Pathnamthitta district returned from Italy on February 29..
+Meanwhile, the Ernakulam district administration has decided to arrange additional facilities at more government hospitals to keep under observation those who are expected to arrive here from foreign countries like Italy in the coming days.
+The government decided to intensify efforts after three people from Pathanamthitta district tested positive for the virus after they returned from Italy on February 29..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)